stymiee/email-validator/README.md

 3. Handle null domains and invalid emails gracefully
 4. Add appropriate unit tests for your custom validator
 5. Document your validator's requirements and behavior

+## Support

+If you require assistance using this library start by viewing the [HELP.md](HELP.md) file included in this package.
+It includes common problems and solutions as well how to ask for additional assistance.